Professional society representing the field of medicine.

 1980: Organization switches names from the Arab American Medical Association (AAMA) to the National Arab American Medical ...
 The National Arab American Medical Association (NAAMA) is the largest international organization of Arab American physicians ... and emergency medical aid in areas of conflict.
 The organization is affiliated with the American Medical Association (AMA). ...
 Arab-American culture in Michigan, Medical associations based in the United States, Oakland County, Michigan, Medical and ...

-The Asian Pacific American Medical Student Association (APAMSA), founded in 1995, is the nation's largest organization ...
+The Asian Pacific American Medical Student Association (APAMSA), founded in 1995, is the largest medical organization in the ...
 "Asian Pacific American Medical Student Association (APAMSA) - Student Government - The University of Arizona College of ...
 They have over 4,500 active medical students, pre-medical students, interns, medical residents, and practicing physicians. ...
 Medical associations based in the United States, Medical and health student organizations, Student organizations in the United ...

 Kingdom Veterinary Medical College Application Service American Veterinary Medical Association Journal of Veterinary Medical ... the Association of Public and Land Grant Universities, and the Student American Veterinary Medical Association, along with the ...
 American Veterinary Medical Association.
 Retrieved 2020-04-22.
 "Journal of Veterinary Medical Education , University of Toronto ...
 The Association of American Veterinary Medical Colleges (AAVMC) represents colleges and schools of veterinary medicine in the ...